TerryHoCQ/mathplot/docs/ref/visualint/visualownable.md

 functionality that requires OpenGL function calls, but without adding any windowing system specific functionality.

-This class is a morphologica-internal class and there is typically no access of its methods in morphologica client code.
+This class is a mathplot-internal class and there is typically no access of its methods in mathplot client code.

-However, if you want to incorporate morphologica graphics into another windowing system, this class provides the drawing functionality.
-For examples, see [morph/qt/viswidget.h](https://github.com/ABRG-Models/morphologica/blob/main/morph/qt/viswidget.h) and [morph/qt/viswidget_mx.h](https://github.com/ABRG-Models/morphologica/blob/main/morph/qt/viswidget_mx.h) for Qt and [morph/wx/viswx.h](https://github.com/ABRG-Models/morphologica/blob/main/morph/wx/viswx.h) for wxWidgets.
+However, if you want to incorporate mathplot graphics into another windowing system, this class provides the drawing functionality.
+For examples, see [mplot/qt/viswidget.h](https://github.com/sebsjames/mathplot/blob/main/mplot/qt/viswidget.h) and [mplot/qt/viswidget_mx.h](https://github.com/sebsjames/mathplot/blob/main/mplot/qt/viswidget_mx.h) for Qt and [mplot/wx/viswx.h](https://github.com/sebsjames/mathplot/blob/main/mplot/wx/viswx.h) for wxWidgets.